Dragon 32/64: System software

 The Dragon comes with a Microsoft BASIC interpreter in 16 KB of ROM.
 The BASIC appears to be nearly identical to Tandy Color Computer's Extended Basic with a few changes necessary to interact with the Dragon system.

 In common with home computers of the time, the entire operating software was included on a ROM chip; therefore, the system starts instantly when powered up.

 Some software providers also produced compilers for BASIC and other languages to produce binary (or "machine") code which would run many times faster and make better use of the small system RAM.
 Towards the end of its life, Dragon Data produced an assembler/disassembler/editor suite called Dream.

 In addition to the DragonDOS disk operating system, the Dragon 32/64 is capable of running several others, including FLEX, and even OS-9 which brought UNIX-like multitasking to the platform.
 Memory-expanded and MMU-equipped Dragons are able to run OS-9 Level 2.

+Dragon Data leveraged OS-9 to deliver a suite of office applications on disk for the Dragon 64: the Stylograph word processor, DynaCalc spreadsheet, and Record Management System database.
+A further four business packages known as the Bookkeeper Series were also announced.

 Games

 Manic Miner (Software Projects) had to run in black and white.

 Initially, the Dragon was reasonably well supported by the major UK software companies, with versions of popular games from other systems being ported to the Dragon.
 Top-selling games available for the Dragon include Arcadia (Imagine), Chuckie Egg (A&F), Manic Miner and sequel Jet Set Willy (Software Projects), Hunchback (Ocean) and Football Manager (Addictive).
 There were also companies that concentrated on the Dragon, such as Microdeal.
 Their character Cuthbert appeared in several games, with Cuthbert Goes Walkabout also being converted for Atari 8-bit and Commodore 64 systems.

 Due to the limited graphics modes of the Dragon, converted games had a distinctive appearance, with colour games being usually played on a green or white background (rather than the more common black on other systems) or games with high-definition graphics having to run in black and white.

 When the system was discontinued, support from software companies also effectively ended.
 However, Microdeal continued supporting the Dragon until January 1988.
 Some of their final games developed for the Dragon in 1987 such as Tanglewood and Airball were also converted for 16-bit machines such as the Atari ST and Amiga.

+There are ' commercial games for the Dragon 32.